stephenhoward/javascript-compile/README.md

     Javascript::Compile::compile_js( '/myproject/static/js' => '/myproject/var/static/js' );

+Alternatively you can have multiple input directories output to a single output directory:

+    Javascript::Compile::compile_js( [ '/myproject/static/js','/myproject/other/js' ] => '/myproject/var/static/js' );

 ## Setup

 This assumes that your source directory has a `bin` and `lib` directory in it.
 It will run through all the files in `bin` and minify them.
 Those files may include files from the `lib` directory like so: